gauthamsundaramurthy/react-ssr/README.md

-# React Server-Side Rendering Example
+# React Server-Side Rendering with React Router

-Above is an example for React & Redux on Client and Server sides.
+This project is an example of using React & Redux & React Router with server side rendering technique.

 ## Development